Estimate Alimony Under Tennessee Code § 36-5-121

 To modify a modifiable award, you must prove:

 No. Tennessee does not have an official, statutory alimony formula or calculator.
 Unlike child support, there is no mandated math equation.
-Judges have broad discretion and must consider all the factors listed in Tennessee Code § 36-5-121(i), with particular emphasis on the recipient's need and the payor's ability to pay.
+Judges have broad discretion and must consider all factors listed in Tennessee Code § 36-5-121(i), with particular emphasis on the recipient's need and the payor's ability to pay.

 While judges must consider all statutory factors, the two primary concerns are: